Lydia Simmonds: Casting and introduction

-Storyline development
+Development

 Brooks revealed in an exclusive interview with Inside Soap the effect Lydia has had on Janine saying, "Janine had no idea how much she'd fall in love with her grandma. [...]
 She recognises a lot of herself in Lydia, and finally understands where she gets a lot of her traits.
 It's nice to see the more vulnerable side of Janine and explore why she's turned out the way that she has.
 Having got to know her gran, Janine regrets not getting in touch with Lydia sooner.
 She didn't realise Lydia cared—she thought she was just another family member who'd neglected her.
 Janine feels tremendously sad."
 Brooks also said Janine would feel 'hurt' and 'furious' of people thinking she killed Lydia saying, "[Pat] actually accuses Janine of killing Lydia.
 Janine's hurt but also nonchalant about it.
 Janine denies it of course, but it's frustrating for her as this is one of the first times in her life that she is genuinely telling the truth.
 She's stunned.
 Lydia died of natural causes, so Janine can't understand the police interest."

 Brooks said of the storyline as a whole, "I absolutely loved exploring Janine's background, I wanted to figure out why she behaves like she does.
 I was really proud with the scenes with Heather Chasen [Lydia].
 It was really hard work, but worth it."
 Discussing Janine's true motivation, Brooks said: "Lydia has money!
 Janine remembers visiting her gran's house, so she knows she's got a few quid.
 But their reunion is quite frosty to begin with and Lydia acts like she doesn't want anything to do with Janine.
 But of course, there's no way Janine will give up that easily – not when she stands to pocket that tidy sum."
 After Lydia's death, it was reported that Janine will be accused of killing her.
 Janine is said to be "shell-shocked" when Lydia dies and when Pat and Janine's husband Ryan Malloy (Neil McDermott) see her in The Queen Victoria public house, Ryan calls the police and accuses her of murdering Lydia in order to inherit her estate.